csdoracle/Cloud-Security-Day/IDCS100.md

     ![](images/100/100-14.png)

-- Click on your target end-user and verify user's detailed attribute information
+- Click on your target end-user and verify user's detailed attribute information.

     ![](images/100/100-15.png)